How to add different payload (e.g. ISO) files

-Windows Installer .ISO files must be copied to the correct \_ISO\WINDOWS\xxxx sub-folder.
+- Windows Installer .ISO files must be copied to the correct \_ISO\WINDOWS\xxxx sub-folder.

-.imgPTN files made from Windows Installer ISOs can also be copied to the \_ISO\WINDOWS\xxxx folders (except the \_ISO\WINDOWS\XP folder).
+- .imgPTN files made from Windows Installer ISOs can also be copied to the \_ISO\WINDOWS\xxxx folders (except the \_ISO\WINDOWS\XP folder).
+They must be contiguous.

 Windows Installer .ISO files may not work correctly in any of the other menu folders.